NGC 2903

 | Seeing forecast from clearoutside for 02/27-28/2026 showing favorable conditions overnight. |

 Starting around 20:00, launched a polar drift alignment in PHD2 running on the Odroid C4 desktop over RDC.
 Started at ~28' and after two adjustments (to the left, pre-meridian flip) brought this down to 0.26'.
 Ran an autofocus in the background with the venerable Meade zero-shift autofocus hanging off the Shoestring Astronomy controller.
 Reached a minimum HFR of 3.76 after six iterations.
+Low temperatures were expected near freezing and so set the SVBony Sv405CC chiller at 0C.

 After slewing to M97 and starting the focus routine, noted that it's still buried in trees and unlikely to emerge over time.
 Switched sadly to NGC 2903.
 Started crafting a scheduler with 2x80s UV/IR filter light frames followed by 20x120s dual narrow-band filter light frames... but after seeing an example UV/IR light frame, switched this to just 20x80s UV/IR lights for the duration.